alexstajos/Letterboxd-MCP/README.md

 - `search`: Global search (paged).
 - `fetch`: Alias of `get_film` (by slug).
 - `get_film`: Details of a specific film.
 - `get_list`: If `listSlug` is omitted, returns all lists for a user.
-If provided, returns list metadata + films (paged, slug or list URL).
+If provided, returns list metadata + films (paged).
+Accepts list URLs or a profile URL in `username`.
 - `get_review`: Full text of a review (truncated).

 ### Member Information